How to Become a Personal Stylist

-Each week I get DMs and emails from people worldwide asking me the same question, "how do I become a personal stylist?"
+Each week I get DMs and emails from people worldwide asking me the same question, "How do I become a personal stylist?"
 They know it's something they really want to do, but even when they head to Google to find the answer, they're left confused and with no clear path to take.
-So, to help you and all the others like you who really want to start a career as a personal stylist, I'm going to share the simple steps that you can take finally get started.
+So, to help you and all the others like you who really want to start a career as a personal stylist, I'm going to share the simple steps that you can take to finally get started.

-Step 1 - Take the time to learn
+Step 1 - Take the time to learn personal styling

 There's a great deal more to being a personal stylist than simply coordinating colors and curating outfits, so before you run out and start printing business cards and trying to book clients, it's important that you take the time to learn the right skills.
 You don't need a fashion degree to become a personal stylist there are some core competencies that you'll need to learn either through self-study or through a specialized training school such as The Style Academy International.
 At a minimum you'll need to understand; body shape analysis (both horizontal and vertical), Camouflage techniques, style personality and lifestyle factors of style, fashion terminology, how-to style, color theory, color psychology, and color analysis (4 or 12-season).

-Step 2 - Take time to practice
+Step 2 - Take time to practice personal stylist skills

 Before you start working with paying clients you need to practice your skills and get comfortable working with different people and different body types.
 Grab your friends and family members and give them a free style or color consultation to test your skills and fine-tune the process for when you're ready to start offering your services to paying clients.
 It will help you build your confidence as a stylist and you can also start building your portfolio by taking before and after photographs of your work.